Attendance Working Party

 Today our Attendance Working Party met for the first time, the group has been formed following class votes where students nominated who they wanted to be their class representative.
 Today our working party discussed:

-‘Why its important to attend school every day?’
-Remmie said ‘we learn lots’ while Kobi shared, he ‘enjoys spending time with friends’
+Remmie said ‘we learn lots’ while Kobi shared, he ‘enjoys spending time with friends’.

 Another question included ‘How shall we tell other people to attend school more?’ with Evie sharing ‘we should compare how lucky we are to go to school compared to some children who don’t get this opportunity around the world’

-We are so proud to have you representing our school for attendance
+We are so proud to have you representing our school for attendance.

 Weekly Attendance update